eaguilarjz/vondo-docs/en/households.md

 Open the household's page, click **Leave household**, confirm.
 You lose access right away.
 The Owner gets the seat back to invite someone else if they want.

 If you change your mind, the Owner can re-invite you.

-### Transfer ownership (Owner only)

-Open the household's page, scroll to **Transfer ownership**, pick a member from the dropdown, click **Transfer**.
-Confirm.

-After the transfer:

-- The new Owner inherits all owner powers (invite, remove, delete).
-- You become a regular Member.
-You can still see and edit the budget; you just no longer manage membership or billing.

-A member can only become Owner if they don't already own another household.
-If they do, they have to leave or delete that one first.

-> **When this matters:** the person paying the subscription needs to be the Owner.
-If the bill needs to move from you to your partner, transfer ownership to them and then they can subscribe (or take over the active subscription, depending on your billing arrangement).

 ---